kgateway-dev/kgateway/docs/content/guides/observability/tracing.md

 When the `gateway-proxy` pod restarts it should have the new trace provider config.

+{{% notice note %}}
-Note: This provider configuration will only be applied to the static listeners that are defined in the bootstrap config.
-If you need to support tracing on dynamically created listeners, follow the steps outlined in Option 1.
+This provider configuration will only be applied to the static listeners that are defined in the bootstrap config.
+If you need to support tracing on dynamically created listeners, follow the steps in the "Dynamic Listener" tab.
+{{% /notice %}}
 {{< /tab >}}
 {{< /tabs >}}